metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 - `backup_repo_name` (String) Specifies the name of BackupRepo where the backup data will be stored.
 If not set, data will be stored in the default backup repository.
 - `encryption_config` (Attributes) Specifies the parameters for encrypting backup data.
 Encryption will be disabled if the field is not set. (see [below for nested schema](#nestedatt--spec--encryption_config))
 - `path_prefix` (String) Specifies the directory inside the backup repository to store the backup.
 This path is relative to the path of the backup repository.
+- `target` (Attributes) Specifies the target information to back up, such as the target pod, the cluster connection credential. (see [below for nested schema](#nestedatt--spec--target))
+- `targets` (Attributes List) Specifies multiple target information for backup operations.
+This includes details such as the target pod and cluster connection credentials.
+All specified targets will be backed up collectively. optional (see [below for nested schema](#nestedatt--spec--targets))
 - `use_kopia` (Boolean) Specifies whether backup data should be stored in a Kopia repository.
 Data within the Kopia repository is both compressed and encrypted.
 Furthermore, data deduplication is implemented across various backups of the same cluster.
 This approach significantly reduces the actual storage usage, particularly for clusters with a low update frequency.
 NOTE: This feature should NOT be enabled when using KubeBlocks Community Edition, otherwise the backup will not be processed.

 <a id="nestedatt--spec--backup_methods"></a>